MicrosoftDocs/xamarin-docs/docs/mac/platform/introduction-to-macos-sierra/troubleshooting.md

 _This article provides several troubleshooting tips for working with macOS Sierra in Xamarin.Mac apps._

-The following sections list some known issues that can occur when using macOS Sierra with Xamarin.mac and the solution to those issues:
+The following sections list some known issues that can occur when using macOS Sierra with Xamarin.Mac and the solution to those issues:

 - [App Store](#App-Store)
 - [Apple Pay](#Apple-Pay)